 1. Ocean Beach

 Ocean beach is located on the far end of San Francisco in an area know as the Sunset.
 I can’t recommend this place enough for sunrise it’s sooo FREAKING magical.
 However, if early mornings aren’t your thing then sunset will work too!
 And for a special summer bonus you can have bonfires here which are always fun and great way to make your session unique and special.
-Those definitely are your average San Francisco engagement pics.
+Those definitely aren’t your average San Francisco engagement pics.

 2. Marin Headlands